Osiris-Team/Osiris-Team/dev_contract.md

 ## 10. Limitations of Liability

-Except as expressly provided in the "Scope of Work" and "License and Copyright" sections of this Agreement, all software, source code, documentation, and other deliverables (collectively, the “Work Product”) are provided “AS IS”, without any warranties of any kind—whether express, implied, statutory, or otherwise.
+**10.1 Disclaimer of Warranties:** Except as expressly provided in the "Scope of Work" and "License and Copyright" sections of this Agreement, all software, source code, documentation, and other deliverables (collectively, the “Work Product”) are provided “AS IS”, without any warranties of any kind—whether express, implied, statutory, or otherwise.
 This includes, but is not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement, or warranties arising from a course of dealing, usage, or trade practice.

-To the fullest extent permitted under applicable law:
+**10.2 Exclusions and Caps:** Subject to Section 10.3 and to the fullest extent permitted under applicable law:
 - The Developer shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including, but not limited to, loss of profits, loss of data, business interruption, or loss of business opportunities, even if the Developer has been advised of the possibility of such damages.
 - The Developer’s total cumulative liability under this Agreement shall not exceed the total fees actually paid by the Client for the specific task or deliverable giving rise to the claim.
 - The Developer’s liability for any breach of warranty is strictly limited to the correction or replacement of the non-conforming Work Product, as outlined in the "Scope of Work" section.

-Third-party or open-source components incorporated into the Work Product are subject to their respective licenses, which may include “AS IS” disclaimers.
+- Third-party or open-source components incorporated into the Work Product are subject to their respective licenses, which may include “AS IS” disclaimers.
 The Client acknowledges and accepts the terms of such licenses and understands that the Developer does not provide any additional warranties for third-party or open-source software beyond compliance with license terms and proper attribution.

-Nothing in this section shall exclude or limit liability for gross negligence, fraud, or willful misconduct, where such exclusion or limitation is not permitted by applicable law.
+**10.3 Legal Exceptions:**
+Notwithstanding any other provision in this Agreement, the limitations and exclusions of liability in this Section 10 shall not apply to, and nothing in this Agreement shall exclude or limit, the Developer’s liability for:

+- Damages arising from injury to life, body, or health resulting from a negligent or intentional breach of duty by the Developer, or their legal representatives or vicarious agents;
+- Intentional misconduct or gross negligence of the Developer, their legal representatives, or senior executives;
+- Mandatory statutory liability under the German Product Liability Act, solely to the extent legally mandatory and applicable to software services;
+- Claims based on fraudulently concealed defects or a specific guarantee of quality, if explicitly agreed upon in writing.

+For damages caused by the simple or gross negligence of ordinary vicarious agents who are not legal representatives or senior executives of the Developer, the Developer's liability shall be strictly limited to the contract-typical, foreseeable damage as defined below.

+In the case of a simple negligent breach of an essential contractual obligation, the Developer’s liability shall also be limited strictly to the contract-typical, foreseeable damage.
+For the purposes of this Agreement, an "essential contractual obligation" is narrowly defined as a duty whose fulfillment is absolutely essential to the proper execution of this contract and on whose compliance the Client may routinely rely (specifically, the primary service obligation to deliver functional code under the hourly structure).

+The Parties mutually agree that the contract-typical, foreseeable damage under this Agreement shall in no event exceed:
+1. The total cumulative fees actually paid by the Client to the Developer under this Agreement during the twelve (12) months preceding the event giving rise to the claim, or
+2. A maximum cumulative limit of €25,000 (twenty-five thousand Euros), whichever amount is lower.
+This limit constitutes the Parties’ mutual pre-estimation of the maximum foreseeable damage typical for this type of software service contract.

 ## 11. Data Protection and Confidentiality

 **11.1 Data Protection:** If the Work Product or services involve processing of personal data, the Developer agrees to comply with all applicable data protection laws, including the EU General Data Protection Regulation (GDPR), to the extent applicable.
 Client remains the Data Controller; Developer acts as Data Processor.
 The Developer shall do so only on documented instructions from the Client and in compliance with applicable data protection laws, including the EU General Data Protection Regulation (GDPR).
 The Developer shall implement appropriate technical and organizational measures to protect personal data against unauthorized access, loss, or breach.
 The Developer further agrees to sign a separate Data Processing Agreement, as required by GDPR Article 28, outlining the processor obligations, the nature of data processed, duration, and purpose of processing.
 The Developer will not transfer any personal data to a country outside the European Economic Area without ensuring adequate safeguards as required by GDPR (such as Standard Contractual Clauses or an approved transfer mechanism).
 The Developer also agrees to promptly inform the Client of any data breaches or requests from data subjects, and to assist the Client in complying with its legal obligations under data protection laws.

 **11.2 Confidential Information:** Each party (the “Receiving Party”) shall keep secret and confidential all information obtained from the other party (the “Disclosing Party”) in connection with this contract that is not publicly available or is marked or identified as confidential (or that should reasonably be understood to be confidential given its nature).
 This includes, without limitation, source code, business plans, technical know-how, customer data, trade secrets, and any other proprietary information.
 The Receiving Party shall use the Disclosing Party’s Confidential Information solely for the purposes of fulfilling its obligations under this contract and shall not disclose it to any third party without the Disclosing Party’s prior written consent.
 The Receiving Party shall protect the confidentiality of such information with at least the same degree of care as it uses for its own similar confidential information (and no less than a reasonable standard of care).
 These confidentiality obligations shall continue during the term of the contract and for a period of 3 years after its termination, or indefinitely for trade secrets.

 **11.3 Permitted Disclosures:** Confidential Information does not include information that (a) is or becomes public without breach of this agreement, (b) was rightfully known by the Receiving Party before disclosure, (c) is received from a third party without duty of confidentiality, or (d) is required to be disclosed by law or court order (in which case the Receiving Party shall give prompt notice to the Disclosing Party and cooperate in seeking reasonable protective measures).

+**11.4 Publicity and Portfolio Rights:** The Developer may include the Client’s name, logo, and a brief, high-level, non-confidential description of the services provided under this Agreement in the Developer’s professional portfolio, website, and promotional materials, unless the Client requests otherwise in writing.

+To make the non-solicitation clause clearer, more specific, and more relaxed for the Client, we can apply three key adjustments:

+1. **Narrow the Scope of Protected Personnel:** Instead of a blanket restriction on any subcontractor or collaborator of the Developer, we limit the restriction only to individuals who *actively performed work* on the Client's project within the preceding 6 months.
+This prevents the Client from being penalized for hiring someone who works with you but was never assigned to their project.
+2. **Add a General Recruitment Exception (The "Relaxed" Element):** We can add a standard industry carve-out: if your collaborator applies to a general, public job posting by the Client without any direct targeting or solicitation, it is not considered a breach of this contract.
+3. **Clarify the 10% Rate Adjustment Math:** The rate-increase formula in the original draft was slightly ambiguous.
+We can add a simple mathematical example to make it completely transparent and prevent future billing disputes.

-## 12. Independent Contractor
+## 12. Contractor Status, Subcontracting, and Non-Solicitation

 **12.1 Clarification:** The Developer is an independent contractor and not an employee, agent, or partner of the Client.
 Nothing in this Agreement shall create any employment, joint venture, or agency relationship.

-**12.2 Non-Solicitation of Personnel:** The Client agrees not to directly or indirectly solicit, hire, or engage (as an employee, contractor, or otherwise) any employee, subcontractor, or collaborator of the Developer who has been involved in this project, during the term of this Agreement and for a period of one (3) months following its termination, without the Developer’s prior written consent.
-Exception: If the Client wishes to engage such an individual with the Developer’s consent, and the Developer remains actively involved in the project as the lead or primary developer, then the Developer shall be entitled to a rate increase equal to ten percent (10%) of the newly engaged individual's hourly rate, applied to the Developer’s own hourly rate.
-This adjustment recognizes the Developer’s continued coordination and oversight responsibilities.
+**12.2 Non-Solicitation of Personnel:**
+The Client agrees not to directly or indirectly solicit, hire, or engage (whether as an employee, independent contractor, consultant, or otherwise) any employee, subcontractor, or collaborator of the Developer who was directly assigned to and performed work on the Client's project under this Agreement within the preceding six (6) months.
+This restriction applies during the term of this Agreement and for a period of six (6) months following its termination, unless the Developer provides prior written consent.

+*General Recruitment Exception:* This restriction does not apply if an eligible individual responds to a general, public job advertisement, recruitment campaign, or public posting by the Client that was not specifically targeted at the personnel, employees, or subcontractors of the Developer.

+*Oversight Compensation Exception:* If the Client wishes to directly engage an eligible individual and the Developer provides prior written consent, the Developer shall remain actively involved in the project as the lead or primary developer.
+To compensate the Developer for ongoing coordination and oversight responsibilities, the Developer’s hourly rate under this Agreement shall be increased by an amount equal to ten percent (10%) of the hourly rate paid by the Client to that newly engaged individual.
+*(For example: If the newly engaged individual is paid $50 per hour by the Client, the Developer's own hourly rate under this Agreement shall automatically increase by $5 per hour for as long as both parties remain engaged on the project).*

+**12.3 Subcontracting:** The Developer may engage qualified subcontractors to perform portions of the services, provided that the Developer remains fully responsible for the performance of such subcontractors, ensures they are bound by confidentiality terms at least as restrictive as those contained herein, and remains the primary point of contact for the Client.

 ## 13. Payment Packages

 - One (1) of the sub-sections listed below (Sections Basic Package, Pro Package, Expert Package) must be explicitly selected and agreed upon in writing by both parties.
-- In the interest of fairness, Clients of the same tier will recive equal treatement in terms of work priority.
+- In the interest of fairness, Clients of the same tier will receive equal treatment in terms of work priority.
-- If the Developer fails to deliver the minimum guaranteed work hours per week, the missing time is added to the next week, however the maximum amount of pending hours is capped at 40.
+- If the Developer fails to deliver the minimum guaranteed work hours per week, the missing time is added to the next week; however, the maximum amount of pending hours is capped at 40.
 - The Client can change the minimum guaranteed work hours at any time to something lower (also to 0 hours) by contacting the Developer.
 - Guaranteed work hours are only valid while there are pending tasks to complete/deliver.